AprilShade/MKWorld_TimeTrials/Courses/Crown_City/strategies.md

 ---
 ## CONFIRMED AND UTILISED
 ### Starting Railing Skip:
-- Utilizing a standalone jump, you hop onto the right rain by the water after collecting the 2 coins, using one forward trick boost, you immediately do a right barrel roll tick onto the blue Railing and do a trick mid air to fall off of the rail into the two coins
--
+Instead of drifting around the turn, jump between and off rails to save time.

+1. Start a CJ right before collecting the second coin, then release it into the right rail.
+2. Before your boost ends, Right Jump onto the next railing.
+Make sure to land on the slope to get more height.
+3. Once you are high enough to not be on the rail, do a Left Air Trick to detatch off it.
+4. Collect the 2 coins.
+5. (optional, but faster) Trick off the yellow bump.

+Upsides: Saves a lot of time and leaves you in a good position to do the double car bounce.

+Issues: Hard to do.
+The timing of the jump and the Air Trick need to be precise to not lose time.

+Note: This Trick should also be done at the end of a race, but it instead does a normal forward jump at the second rail into a Pole Jump.

 ---
 ## CONFIRMED, NOT YET UTILISED
-### Ashe Tree Clip:
+### Beginning Tree Skip (by [u/StoryOk3323](https://www.reddit.com/r/MarioKartWorld/comments/1lce9cw/))
+Instead of driving through the snake path, use a Pole Jump to get up to the roof.

-1. After the Archway, 15 seconds in, aim for the Palm tree beside the snake path.
+0. Aim for the Palm tree beside the snake path.
-2. Start and release a CJ into the tree and Pole Jump off it.
+1. Start and release a CJ into the tree and Pole Jump off it.
-3. Ride the wall and jump off to land on the roof.
+2. Ride the wall and jump off to land on the roof.
+3. After landing, you have many options, charging a MT or doing an Edge Trick are just some.

 Upsides: Saves having to take the turns.

-Issues: WIP
+Issues: Bad landing after the trick.
+Misses 2 coins on the

 Notes: Can be combined with 3 coin rail tricks, or with falling onto one coin and tricking into the other, mitigating the coin loss later on.

 ### Scissor Lift Skip (by Pluto/Wiz)
-Pluto's (Scissor): At lap 3's finish line on lap 1, charge jump at the scissor lift and pole jump off the pole behind it.
+Pluto's (Scissor): At lap 3's finish line on lap 1, CJ at the scissor lift and pole jump off the pole behind it.
 Wall ride the wall, and jump to the neighboring building's roof.

 Wiz's: Instead of CJ'ing, trick off the pavement and ride the wall.
 Jump off and do some pole jumps.